Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: Limitations and Future Work

 \section{Limitations and Future Work}

-Additionally, we gathered insights from both the researchers and existing literature regarding our system’s limitations and future research directions.
+Additionally, we gathered insights from both the researchers and existing literature regarding our system’s limitations and avenues for future work.

-\textbf{Supporting Different MU Tasks.} Our interface currently focuses on class-wise unlearning, but researchers have asked about broader scenarios \rev{such as multi-class unlearning, instance-wise unlearning, or unlearning in generative models.
-In particular, unlearning for generative models requires handling knowledge distributed across outputs rather than discrete classes.} Extending the interface to handle these would pose new design challenges.
+\textbf{Supporting Different MU Tasks.} Our interface focuses on class-wise unlearning, but researchers have asked about broader scenarios such as multi-class unlearning, instance-wise unlearning, or sub-class unlearning. \rev{Specifically, for sub-class unlearning, our \textbf{Prediction Matrix} could be extended by adopting hierarchical confusion matrix designs as in Neo \cite{gortler2022neo} to reveal inter-class misclassifications.} Extending the interface to handle these would pose new design challenges.

-\textbf{\rev{Improving Privacy Evaluation.}} Quantifying privacy of MU methods remains challenging.
+\textbf{Improving Privacy Evaluation.} Quantifying privacy of MU methods remains challenging.
 Defining a privacy score and accurately estimating it in practice is still an open problem; this includes the distribution-level indistinguishability approach we adopted.
-Also, while our system focuses on black-box MIAs, \rev{we could consider scenarios where the attacker has access to the model weights (i.e., white-box attacks).
-Such an assumption would enable the evaluation of broader threats including model-inversion attacks~\cite{hu2024learn} or attacks on the unlearning process itself through malicious unlearning requests~\cite{zhao2023static}}.
-Incorporating these scenarios may refine privacy evaluation and support more comprehensive assessments of MU methods.
+Also, while our system focuses on black-box MIAs, we could consider scenarios where the attacker has access to the model weights (i.e., white-box attacks).
+Such an assumption would enable the evaluation of broader threats including model-inversion attacks~\cite{hu2024learn} or attacks on the unlearning process itself through malicious unlearning requests~\cite{zhao2023static}.
+Integrating these scenarios may refine privacy evaluation and support more comprehensive assessments of MU methods.

-\textbf{Evaluation Without Retrained Models.} Our current approach assumes access to a retrained model for comparison.
-In large-scale tasks such as LLM unlearning~\cite{liu2025rethinking}, however, retraining may be infeasible or prohibitively expensive.
-To address this concern, we could draw inspiration from the TOFU benchmark~\cite{maini2024tofu}.
-It asks GPT-4 to generate fake author profiles, fine-tunes a pre-trained LLM on them as the ``original model,'' applies unlearning to produce the ``unlearned model,'' and uses the pre-trained LLM (without fine-tuning) as the ``retrained model.''
-Exploring design spaces that evaluate MU methods without a fully retrained model can be an important direction for future research.